Xilinx/kria-bist/docs/src/modules/disk.md

 * hw_path: The USB/SD hardware path enumeration on the device
 * mode: The mode of the performance test (read, write or read_write)

-The disk performance test obtains port name and number from the test label and retrieves the disk partition, USB/SD device path and speed standard of the device connected to the interface using get_dev_path_speed() function.
+The disk performance test obtains the port name and number from the test label and retrieves the disk partition, USB/SD device path and speed standard of the device connected to the interface using get_dev_path_speed() function.
 The module then verifies if the available space on the device is greater than